alex-worm/Transportation-column-minima-method/README.md

-# Transportation-column-minima-method
+# minima-method
-Console application for finding the optimal transportat plan
+Console application that finds the optimal transportat plan